huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] The Owl
 - [x] The Parrot

-#### In "The Very Hungry Catepillar", which of the following foods is NOT eaten?
+#### In "The Very Hungry Caterpillar", which of the following foods is NOT eaten?

 - [ ] Apple
 - [x] Flamin' Hot Cheetos